Collecting metrics¶

 recorded).

-The most basic form of JSONPath for procpath record
+The most basic form of JSONPath for procpath record is selecting a subtree

 by a PID i.e. all descendant processes including the one with the PID